How AI Can Affect Your Digital Marketing

 How AI is Affecting Digital Marketing Campaigns

-aI Is making Ad delivery Initially More expensive for sMEs
+AI Is making Ad delivery Initially More expensive for SMEs

 AI platforms need time to 'learn'.
 For small businesses with a low or experimental budget, this time lag can impact their initial platform experiences.